 This document will cover how to allow our simulated phishing emails to reach your users by whitelisting by email header in your Exchange 2010 environment.

 Whitelisting is necessary in order for us to send simulated phishing emails that will bypass your mail filter.
-Typically we recommend whitelisting by IP address or domain.
+Typically we recommend whitelisting by IP address or hostname.
 But depending on your system set-up (for instance, if you're using a cloud-based spam filter), whitelisting by headers may be the most suitable way to ensure phishing test emails are delivered to your users.
 Make sure you also whitelist our IPs in your spam filter.

 We recommend setting up a test phishing campaign to yourself or a small group after you follow the below steps to ensure your whitelisting was successful.
 The setting may take up to an hour to propagate to all users so wait at least an hour before testing.